-Our take: Prepare to answer behavioral questions about having a bold vision and driving it through the organisation.
+Our take: Prepare to answer behavioral questions about having a bold vision and driving it through the organization.

 Our take: Behavioral questions under this LP are unlikely to appear in your interviews unless you aim for a role in Finance, Procurement, and similar functions.

-Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdote differ.
+Leaders operate at all levels, stay connected to the details, audit frequently, and are skeptical when metrics and anecdotes differ.
 No task is beneath them.